RameshNaik9/RameshNaik9/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Automation, and Data Science.\
 ✍️ &nbsp;In my free time, I work on my personality and Blog writing as hobbies\
 ✉️ &nbsp;You can contact me on my email at tecshahzeb@gmail.com!
 I'll try to reply as soon as I can.\
-;; 📄 &nbsp;Please have a look at my [Résumé](https://github.com/Ramesh/Ramesh/files/resume.pdf)
 for more details about me.
 I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack